Geneviève de Brabant: Performance history

 The two-act French libretto was written by Louis-Adolphe Jaime and Étienne Tréfeu, and the opera was first staged at the Théâtre des Bouffes-Parisiens, Paris, on 19 November 1859.
 A new three-act version (in which the "Gendarmes' Duet" first appeared), revised by Hector-Jonathan Crémieux, was first given at the Théâtre des Menus-Plaisirs, Paris, on 26 December 1867.
 An expanded five-act version was devised for a production at the Théâtre de la Gaîté on 25 February 1875.
 A Paris revival in 1908 at the Théâtre des Variétés with Geneviève Vix in the title role ran for 58 nights.

 Geneviève de Brabant was first performed in Vienna (Die schöne Magellone) and Berlin in 1861 and Brussels and Madrid in 1869.

 The New York premiere was on 22 October 1868, and Farnie's version was first seen in London at the Philharmonic Theatre in Islington, produced by and starring Emily Soldene as Drogan, with Selina Dolaro in the title role, on 11 November 1871.
 The production ran for a year and a half, and revivals took place over the following decade with Soldene repeating her Drogan.

+A reviewer for a 2003 production of the Keck edition in Paris (whose article was entitled 'Geneviève de Brabant, or Wagner and Weber side by side with Monty Python'), commented on how the work was a new direction for Offenbach into the world of knights and crusades, while still leading on a satire about power, significant love interest, and above all parodies of other composers.
+She noted the scene in Geneviève's boudoir with Drogan in the guise of Chérubin straight from The Marriage of Figaro, and the episode in the wild forest echoes the Wolf's Glen in Der Freischütz by Weber.
+Meyerbeer is parodied in the Act I finale with a pastiche of his style of dramatic recitative.